A battle has been raging in the field of marketing since its inception.

 A value proposition is a statement that promises value and distinguishes your product or service from the competition.
 In an engaging and clear manner, it shows potential customers how your product will solve their problems or improve their situations.

-It generally consists of a headline, which hooks the reader and presents the product’s end benefit; a sub headline, which in 2 to 3 sentences explains what the product is, for whom it’s for and how it’s used; a list of bullets which outline the product’s key benefits; and a visual that your target market can relate to.
+It generally consists of a headline, which hooks the reader and presents the product’s end benefit; a sub-headline, which is 2 to 3 sentences explains what the product is, for whom it’s for and how it’s used; a list of bullets which outline the product’s key benefits; and a visual that your target market can relate to.

 It helps the target audience answer the following questions: